Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Design Evaluation

 \subsection{Simulating Counts}

-For each BCD spectrometer design, the intensity of the diffracted beam incident on the detector surface, $I_{incident}$, were calculated using Equation~\ref{eqn:detector_incident_rate}.
+For each BCD spectrometer design, the intensity of the diffracted beam incident on the detector surface, $I_{incident}$, was calculated using Equation~\ref{eqn:detector_incident_rate}.

 The source emission rate for each gamma is $S_{\gamma}$.
 The source efficiency calculated with Serpent that accounts for pebble self shielding and collimator geometry is ${\varepsilon}_{source}$.
-The diffraction efficiency calculated using SHADOW for a specific gamma is $\varepsilon_{diffract}$.
+The diffraction efficiency calculated using SHADOW3 for a specific gamma is $\varepsilon_{diffract}$.

 The intrinsic efficiency of the detector was calculated by using Serpent to model a cylinder of detector material at room temperature with void boundaries~\cite{transport-material-compendium-detwiler}.
 Source gammas were emitted from a rectangle that matches the slit dimensions incident on the detector's outer surface and were directed inwards.
 An energy deposition tally in the detector cell was used with a narrowly defined energy bin centered on the gamma energy to only capture photoelectric absorption.